Doctoral Programme in Immunology - Admission Criteria and Instructions for Applicants

 A link to the electronic application form, the list of required attachments and a guide for filling in the form will be available during the application period.

-During the application period 29 August–12 September 2025, you can apply for:
+During the application period 2 March–16 March 2026, you can apply for:

-the right to study for a doctoral degree in the Faculty of Medicine or the Faculty of Science or the Faculty of Technology or Turku School of Economics at the University of Turku from 1 January 2026 onwards
+a) the right to study for a doctoral degree in the Faculty of Medicine or the Faculty of Science or the Faculty of Technology or Turku School of Economics at the University of Turku from 1 August 2026 onwards

 How to apply

-The right to study for a doctoral degree is applied for by filling in an electronic form in the My Studyinfo service.
-You will need to attach the required additional documents (in pdf form).
+Please note, that when applying for both the right to study and a fixed-term doctoral researcher position, you will need to fill in the application with the required attachments to the separate online systems (see more information below).
+The right to study for a doctoral degree is applied for by filling in an electronic form in the My Studyinfo service and the fixed-term doctoral researcher positions are applied for by filling in an electronic form in the University of Turku recruitment system (TalentAdore).
+For both applications you will need to attach the required additional documents (in pdf form).
 Application documents are specified below in the section “The application should include the following attachments”.
 It is requested that application documents are written in English.

 *At the Faculty of Medicine: When only one supervisor for doctoral training is proposed, the supervisor’s justified plea for approval of only one supervisor must be attached to the application.